Khalida Hussain

-Khalida Hussain (18 July 1937 – 11 January 2019) was a Pakistani fiction writer and novelist of Urdu.
+Khalida Hussain (18 July 1937 – 11 January 2019) was an Urdu fiction writer and novelist from Pakistan.
 She introduced a new trend in Urdu fiction writing, she mostly wrote stories on real life and was regarded as the best fiction writer in Pakistan after Intizar Hussain.
 Khalida's novel Kaghazi Ghat (Paper Wharf) was her last novel in Urdu Literature.

 Early life and education

 Born as Khalida Asghar in Lahore on 18 July 1937, her father, A. G. Asghar was vice chancellor of University of Engineering and Technology, Lahore.
 Khalida completed her BA from the Lahore College for Women University.
 Later she received a master's degree from University of the Punjab, Lahore.
 She got her Masters in Literature from the University of the Punjab.
 She shifted to Islamabad after her marriage, then Karachi and returned to Islamabad.

 Career

 Khalida Hussain chose teaching as her career besides being a writer.
 She started short story writing in 1956.
 Many compilations of her short stories have been published, which include Pehchaan (1982), Darwaza (1984), Masroof Aurat, Hain Khaab Main Hunooz and Mein Yahan Hun.
 She also authored a novel Kaghazi Ghat.